Ace Your First Mountain Bike Race

 Mountain bike race tips.
 Assess your current fitness level and time available for training, define your personal reasons for racing, then set your goal.

-So you’ve signed up for your first mountain bike race.
+So you’ve signed up for your first mountain bike race!
 Now what?
-Follow these tips to help ensure that your upcoming enduro, gravel grinder, or cross-country mountain bike race is the first of many.
+Follow these tips to help ensure that your upcoming enduro, downhill, or cross-country race is the first of many.

 #1 – Set your goals

-Assess your current fitness level and time available for training, define your personal reasons for racing, then set your goal.
+Assess your current fitness level and time available for training.
+Define your personal reasons for racing, then set your goal.
 Is fun your priority?
-Or are you aiming to beat a certain time?
-Setting an achievable goal will motivate you through tough times, while setting you up for the blissful afterglow of race day.
+Are you aiming to beat a certain time?
+Setting an achievable goal will help motivate you through the tough times, while setting you up for the blissful afterglow of race day.

 #2 – Get to know the course

 Prepare yourself mentally and physically by first taking the time to learn all you can about the race course.
 You’ll want to find out details on the mileage, elevation gain, and nature of the terrain.